thi-ng/umbrella-docs-temp/sexpr.parse.md

 ## parse variable

-Takes a `src` string or `Token` iteratable and parses it into an AST, then returns tree's root node.
-Throws `ParserError` if the token order causes illegal nesting.
+Takes a `src` string or [Token](./sexpr.token.md) iteratable and parses it into an AST, then returns tree's root node.
+Throws [ParseError](./sexpr.parseerror.md) if the token order causes illegal nesting.
 The error includes `line` and `column` information of the offending token.

 <b>Signature:</b>